 What happens to my loans if I die?
 If you die, then your federal student loans will be discharged after the required proof of death is submitted.

-Are student loans forgiven upon death?
+What loans are forgiven at death?

 Do spouses inherit student loan debt?

 No. Student debt that you bring into a marriage remains your debt. … Your spouse might help pay down your debt, but you’re the only one legally responsible.
 This scenario also applies if you marry someone who has federal PLUS loans, which are available to parents and graduate and professional students.

 Do student loans go away after 7 years?

 Student loans don’t go away after 7 years.
 There is no program for loan forgiveness or loan cancellation after 7 years.
 However, if it’s been more than 7.5 years since you made a payment on your student loan debt and you default, the debt and the missed payments can be removed from your credit report.

 Do credit card companies know when someone dies?

 Typically, a relative of the deceased person is expected to notify any lenders — including credit card companies — when that person dies. … Unlike some debts, such as a mortgage or a car loan, most credit card debt isn’t secured.
 In these cases, the card issuer may have to write off that debt as a loss.

 Am I responsible for my parents debt when they die?